santifo/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 ### PCA

-Now, we can look at look at gene expression scaled across the cells, and find variable features: genes.

 Here, we perform PCA on the scaled data.

-The most variable features selected earlier are used.
+Now, we can look at gene expression scaled across the cells, and find variable features (genes).

 ```R
 #shows top contributing features for the PCs
 day2somules <- RunPCA(day2somules, features = VariableFeatures(object = day2somules),npcs = 100)